-The agency this month stated in a published report that growth pressures, among other issues, have prompted Chinese authorities to ‘adjust’ the course of its de-leveraging of its economy, which runs side by side with the US economy as the largest in the world.
+The agency this month stated in a published report that growth pressures, among other issues, have prompted Chinese authorities to ‘adjust’ the course of its de-leveraging of its economy, which runs side by side with the economy of the United States as one of the two largest in the world.

 For regional and local governments in China, the agency notes this development will imply a rise in leverage, albeit at a moderate pace.